woosting/turris-notes/howtos/pihole.md

 Hyperlinks used in this how-to are pointing to the LuCi interface of the open source Turris Omnia router.

-Alternatively configure clients to use the pihole as their DNS server statically instead of step 9 to 11 if preferred.
+Alternatively configure clients to use the Pi-hole as their DNS server statically instead of step 9 to 11 if preferred.

 <!-- REFERENCES -->